In this article, we would like to share with you how to deploy System Center Data Protection Manager for large Hyper-V workloads.

 Secondary and Offsite Protection

 A secondary DPM server can be designed and implemented by applying the backup and recovery and offsite protection scenarios.
-One of the scenario is, you can use a primary DPM server that manages and protect workloads in Site A, which builds up services and replicates the services’ data dependencies to a secondary Site B.
+One of the scenarios is, you can use a primary DPM server that manages and protect workloads in Site A, which builds up services and replicates the services’ data dependencies to a secondary Site B.

 The secondary DPM server will replicate the primary DPM server recovery points for protected data sources.
 The secondary DPM server can protect more than one primary DPM server.
 This is important to remember when implementing the backup recovery scenario.
 A DPM server could also be enabled for chaining, which means that it is both a primary and a secondary DPM server at the same time.

-The most common scenario for DPM-DPM-OFFSITE is the ability for DPM servers to act as a primary in branch Office A and branch Office B and then replicate the protected data to an offsite (secondary) DPM server in a third location, which is in another part of the country or the world as shown in Figure 5.
+The most common scenario for DPM-DPM-OFFSITE is the ability for DPM servers to act as a primary in a branch Office A and branch Office B and then replicate the protected data to an offsite (secondary) DPM server in a third location, which is in another part of the country or the world as shown in Figure 5.

 Figure 5.
 Primary and Secondary DPM Backup Design